LithumBot/Lithum1/README.md

 Absolutely, Alpha executives do not accept responsibility.
 By establishing The Alpha, you are deemed to have accepted these responsibilities.
 ```
+## License
+This project is protected by `GNU General Public Licence v3.0` license.

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark